Shobhit-Mishra-02/Face_mask_recognition_ml/README.md

 </ol>

 <h3>How to start this</h3>
 Just click on the test.py file and you will get a window where you will see the live stream from your web cam, then just place your face in front of you web cam.
-Then if you have weared any face mask then this will say that you are 'unsave' and when you will wear a mask then you will see 'save' written on the top of your face.
+Then if you have not weared any face mask then this will say that you are 'unsave' and when you will wear a mask then you will see 'save' written on the top of your face.
 For exit press 'q'.

 <h3>Steps of developing this project</h3>
 <ol>